Back

 Monetisation

-Pathfinder uses a reveal gate — show value, then charge to act on it.
+Smart Intro uses a reveal gate - show value, then charge to act on it.
 This is the highest-converting freemium pattern in SaaS: users upgrade when they can see what they're buying, not before.

 Free tier

-✅ Run Pathfinder on any 2nd-degree profile
+✅ Run Smart Intro on any 2nd-degree profile

 ✅ See connector count ("3 strong connectors found")